jtroo/kanata/README.md

 ## How you can help

 - Try it out and let me know what you think
-- Add a port for MacOS
+- Add support for MacOS
 - Add to `str_to_oscode`.
-This function is only contains enough cases for my own personal configuration.
+This function only contains enough cases for my own personal configuration.
 - I am not a keyboard expert, neither for the USB protocol nor the OS interface.
   There may be some incorrect mappings for the more obscure keys between keyberon